onnokleen/alfred/README.md

 When using the FRED&copy; API, you are agreeing to be bound by the FRED&copy; API Terms of Use, see https://research.stlouisfed.org/docs/api/terms_of_use.html.

 ## History
+- 26.07.2021: Fixed error messages
+- 19.05.2021: Added the option to supply your own API key Building the vignette is skipped if there is no internet
+- 19.01.2021: Minor fix for handling of failed downloads if connection refused by API
+- 06.01.2021: Minor fix for handling of failed downloads, tests are skipped without internet connection
+- 27.12.2020: Minor fix for curl dependency on macOS
 - 11.09.2020: Minor fix for future compatibility with dplyr
 - 01.04.2019: Test fixed
 - 06.03.2018: Test fixed